idramalab/scholarly/README.md

 # scholarly
-scholarly is a module that allows you to retrieve author and publication information from [Google Scholar](https://scholar.google.com) in a friendly, Pythonic way.
+This is a fork of scholarly, a module that allows you to retrieve author and publication information from [Google Scholar](https://scholar.google.com) in a friendly, Pythonic way.

 ## Usage
+I have written two scripts:

+1. author.py "author name" --> retrieves and saves to csv some statistics of an author that has a google scholar profile

+2. profile.py "author name" --> retrieves and saves to csv statistics for each paper of an author that has a google scholar profile

+## Scholarly Usage
 Because `scholarly` does not use an official API, no key is required.
 Simply:

 ```python